adiroiban/tasmota-zigbee-automation/README.md

 # tasmota-zigbee-automation
 Home automation based on Tasmota zibgee bridge and Python3.

-This is the code I use for my home automation.
+This is the code I use as a test for my home automation.

 It is based on zigbee.

 Designed to be executed on RPI, with mosquito and assistant relay.

-For now, I have a Sonnof zigbee-wifi bridge.

-The plan is to move to an USB zibgee stick, but now I have only a cheap CC2531 USB dongle that is trash/not usable.
+It is designed to be used with Sonnof zigbee-wifi bridge and Sonnof native MQTT interface.

+There is not much here as I am not using Home Assistant, so this is no longer used.

+This is still useful for very simple automation or industrial automation, when you don't want the full power of Home Assistant or want to run it on a low-power device.

 This is carpe-diem development.
 No automated test.